 The sight housing is made from machined aluminum to make it extremely durable and to ensure that the pins are properly protected.

-The pin can be quickly and easily adjusted with a splined vertical drive gear that moves smoothly and silently.
+Pin adjustment can be done quickly and easily with a splined vertical drive gear that moves smoothly and silently.
 It is simple to operate with the SureGrip knob.

 It features precision first and second axis adjustability and the shell is a high performance PhotoChromatic one that adjusts color quickly to suit the conditions.